The-UnAd/blog/src/content/blog/introduction.md

 Could I have simply written an Express or ASP.NET app from scratch and avoided all this?
 Yes.
 But, to Vercel's point, a "streamlined developer experience" and "increased time-to-market" is *exactly what I was looking for*.

 And therein lies the problem.
-In the same way that convenience and security are often polar opposites, it seems so is convenience and control.
+In the same way that convenience and security are often polar opposites, it seems often is convenience and control.
 In reaching for the "quick" solution, I sacrificed the power I would have otherwise to produce the software I wanted to deliver.

 ## Moving Forward

 Taking this as a lesson, *every single project* in the UnAd system, even the simplest utilities, would be written with tools that hide as little as possible from the developer.
-In situations where abstraction is inherently high, I would only go with tools that provided extension points to modify the behavior of those abstractions.
-Admittedly, this decision absolutely increased the development time significantly, but at the time time, significantly decreased my levels of stress during development, because the limitations became, in almost all cases, limitations of my own knowledge rather than that of the tools.
+In situations where abstraction is inherently high, I would only go with tools that provided extension points to modify the behavior under those abstractions.
+Admittedly, this decision absolutely increased the development time significantly, but at the same time, significantly decreased my levels of stress, because the limitations became, in almost all cases, limitations of my own knowledge rather than that of the tools I chose.

-Turns out, I can learn much faster than I can have a PR approved.
+Turns out, I can learn much faster than I can get a PR approved.

+> Next up, the saga continues in: **The Evolution of UnAd**